raspberrypi-guide/raspberrypi-guide.github.io/docs/programming/send-email-notifications.md

 comments: true
 ---

-# Sending automatic email from your Raspberry Pi
+# Send automatic emails with your Raspberry Pi
 {: .no_toc }

 Using the Raspberry Pi it is quite easy to send automatic emails, such as warning messages or notifications.
 There are various ways to do this.
 Here I suggest to use the Yagmail library and Python.